-During the year ended December 31, 2023, Astrana paid approximately \$9.8 million to purchase Astrana's stock from certain board members and paid \$100.0 million to purchase Astrana's stock from APC.
-Dr. Lam is the Chief Executive Officer, Chief Financial Officer, a director, and stockholder of APC and Dr. Kenneth Sim is Chairman, a director, and stockholder of APC.
+During the year ended December 31, 2024, Astrana paid approximately \$0.9 million to purchase Astrana's stock from certain board members.
+During the year ending December 31, 2025, Astrana paid approximately \$10.6 million to purchase Astrana's stock from APC.
+Dr. Lam is the Chief Executive Officer, Chief Financial Officer, a director, and stockholder of APC; Dr. Kenneth Sim is Chairman, a director, and stockholder of APC; and Dr. Young is a Senior Executive Vice President, a director, and a stockholder of APC.

 Because of corporate practice of medicine laws, the Company uses designated shareholder professional corporations, of which the sole shareholder is a member of the Company's key personnel, to engage in certain transactions and make intercompany loans from time to time.
-In addition, affiliates wholly owned by the Company's key personnel, are reported in the Company's consolidated statements of income on a consolidated basis, together with the Company's subsidiaries, and therefore, the Company does not separately disclose transactions between such affiliates and the Company's subsidiaries as related-party transactions.
+In addition, affiliates wholly owned by the Company's key personnel are reported in the Company's consolidated statements of income on a consolidated basis, together with the Company's subsidiaries, and therefore, the Company does not separately disclose transactions between such affiliates and the Company's subsidiaries as related-party transactions.